 Leonard Cohen, our greatest troubadour of the soul, has been an inspiration to me since my 1960’s childhood.
 That’s when my Aunt Esther gave me two albums: “Songs from a Room,” and “Songs of Leonard Cohen.”

-During the early 1950s, Esther Cohen, Leonard’s older and only sibling, married Victor Cohen, a New Yorker who shared her last name.
+During the mid 1950’s, Esther Cohen, Leonard’s older and only sibling, married Victor Cohen, a New Yorker who, coincidently, had the same last name.
 Victor was my mother’s older brother.
 Esther and Victor lived on New York’s Upper West Side and never had children.
 They were both colorful, brilliant people who travelled the world many times over.

 Esther loved talking to me about Leonard, and I loved listening to her.
 She was his greatest fan, which is saying a lot, given the cult-like adoration that many, especially in Europe, felt for him.
 Esther lived vicariously through his adventures and enormous international success.

-My mother, Jane Greer, has been a New York artist since she was a Brooklyn teenager.
-Soon after Esther married her brother Victor during the beatnik days of the mid 1950s, my mother began socializing with her new sister-in-law’s younger brother.
-They even dated for a very short while.
-Minutes after learning of Leonard’s death, I phoned my mother to inform her of it.
-She began crying seconds later.
+My mother, Jane Greer, died one year after Leonard, in 2017.
+She had been a New York artist since she was a Brooklyn teenager.
+Soon after Esther married her brother Victor during the beatnik days of 1950’s, my mother began socializing with her new sister-in-law’s younger brother.
+She once told me that they even dated for a very short while.
+Minutes after learning of Leonard’s death, I phoned Jane to inform her of it.
+“Oh, Leonard,” she sighed, and burst into tears.

-Jane Greer remembers Leonard as he arrived in New York from his native Montreal to attend graduate school at Columbia University.
-She describes him as a poet, a romantic and a bohemian.
-My mother recalls Leonard as charming, immodest, and irresistible to women.
+Jane remembered Leonard as he arrived in New York from his native Montreal to attend graduate school at Columbia University.
+She described him as a poet, a romantic and a bohemian.
+My mother recalled Leonard as charming, immodest, and irresistible to women.
+“Everyone wanted to sleep with Leonard,” she said.

-During the fifties, Leonard, my mother and Aunt Esther socialized with Leonard’s sophisticated, stunningly gorgeous New York girlfriends.
-These exceptional women included the photographer Susan Brockman and Leonard’s earliest serious lover, Anne Sherman.
+During the fifties, Leonard, his sister Esther, and my mother, socialized with Leonard’s sophisticated, gorgeous New York girlfriends, the photographer Susan Brockman and Leonard’s earliest serious lover, Anne Sherman.
+Although Anne and Leonard did not stay together for long, she remained a friend of Jane’s for decades, as did Susan.

 Leonards sister Esther Cohen with my mother, the artists Jane Greer

 Leonard’s songs have had an enormous influence on me since I was 12 years old.
 He set my appetite for music with lyrics I could understand, lyrics that had deep meaning and soul-wrenching insight.
 Leonard Cohen was certainly not everyone’s cup of tea; people who had heard of him either adored or despised him.
 As I grew older, I was often pleasantly surprised that my soulful romantic partners shared a taste for his music.
-“Bird on a Wire” was the first song I learned to sing and play on the guitar.
-For me, “Sisters of Mercy” and “Anthem” are two of the most important and cherished songs in the world.
+“Bird on the Wire” was the first song I learned to sing and play on the guitar.
+“Sisters of Mercy” and “Anthem” remain two of my favorite songs.

 I rarely saw Leonard, but when we did meet, at Esther’s home in New York, backstage at a New York concert, at his home in Montreal, or later, in Los Angeles, he was completely present, attentive, intense, gracious and wise.
 His voice was as deep and penetrating in person as in his records.